Princeton Junior Woman’s Club Baby Contest receives new entries for 2025

-Princeton Junior Woman’s Club Baby Contest has received its next four entries for 2025.
+The Princeton Junior Woman’s Club Baby Contest has received two new entries for 2025.

 Voting is open through noon Friday, Sept.
 5.